IamArav2012/Small-EEG-Projects/Blinking/Blinking.md

 # Blinking.md

-The `Blinking` folder consists of the following files:
+The `Blinking` folder contains the following files:

-- `blinking.md` (This file)
+- `blinking.md` (this file)
 - `blinking.py`
 - `EEG-VV.zip`
 - `load_data.py`

+---

 ## EEG-VV.zip

-This zipped file contains a copy of the orginal EEG-VV provided by the creators of this dataset.
-To find the original folders visit [**this website.**](https://gnan.ece.gatech.edu/eeg-eyeblinks/)
+This archive contains a copy of the **EEG-VV** dataset provided by the original authors.
+To access the original dataset and documentation, visit [this website](https://gnan.ece.gatech.edu/eeg-eyeblinks/).

+---

 ## load_data.py

-This is a python file needed to load the eeg data from EEG-VV.
-It is a modified version f the `read_data.py` file provided by th orignial authors.
-The scrip thas been adopted for this specific implementation.
+This Python script loads EEG data from the EEG-VV dataset.
+It is a modified version of the `read_data.py` script released by the original authors, adapted for this specific implementation.

+---

-# blinking.py
+## blinking.py

-This is the main script which achieves:
+This is the primary model script.
+It achieves the following performance benchmarks:
 ```
 Accuracy: 0.945 ± 0.0231

 Loss: 0.1855 ± 0.0925
 ```

-These were calculated using 20 different independent training trails.
-The model is lightweight and takes <1 minute on modern hardware.
+These values were obtained over 20 independent training trials.
+The model is lightweight and runs in under one minute on modern hardware.

+*For details on the preprocessing techniques used, see [Hand.md](/Left_or_Right/Hand.md).*

+---

-## Refrences
+## References

-Agarwal, M., & Sivakumar, R. (2019).
-Blink: A fully automated unsupervised algorithm for eye-blink detection in EEG signals.
-In 57th Annual Allerton Conference on Communication, Control, and Computing (pp. 1045–1052).
+- Agarwal, M., & Sivakumar, R. (2019). *Blink: A fully automated unsupervised algorithm for eye-blink detection in EEG signals.* In **57th Annual Allerton Conference on Communication, Control, and Computing** (pp. 1045–1052).
 IEEE.

-Agarwal, M., & Sivakumar, R. (2020).
-Charge for a whole day: Extending battery life for BCI wearables using a lightweight wake-up command.
-In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (pp. 1–12).
+- Agarwal, M., & Sivakumar, R. (2020). *Charge for a whole day: Extending battery life for BCI wearables using a lightweight wake-up command.* In **Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems** (pp. 1–12).
 ACM.

-Gupta, E., Agarwal, M., & Sivakumar, R. (2020).
-Blink to get in: Biometric authentication for mobile devices using EEG signals.
-In 2020 IEEE International Conference on Communications (pp. 1–7).
+- Gupta, E., Agarwal, M., & Sivakumar, R. (2020). *Blink to get in: Biometric authentication for mobile devices using EEG signals.* In **2020 IEEE International Conference on Communications** (pp. 1–7).
 IEEE.